tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - When you are angry, you are honouring the person or situation that angers you.
 It’s difficult to honor something or someone that is unimportant to you.
 If you can use your anger to reset your boundary and burn your contracts with whatever has angered you, you’ll learn vital truths about the issues you need to face and the relationships you need to mend or honor.
   - When you’re done with the conflict, take some time to reground and refocus yourself.
 Anger releases a great deal of energy into your system, so it’s a good idea to refresh yourself and bring every part of you into the present moment, where you’re a different person than you were when the conflict began.
   - It may seem contradictory, but habitually angry people are also deeply caring people because anger always stems from concern.
 When people in your life are habitually angry, bless them; they are feeling too much of the world for their comfort, and their boundaries are in tatters.
-  - If you feel unpleasant aftereffects from your anger, just empathize with them.
-If your anger causes any unpleasant aftereffects, know that you may have a punishing connection with it.
+  - If you feel unpleasant after effects from your anger, just empathize with them.
+If your anger causes any unpleasant after effects, know that you may have a punishing connection with it.
 Burn these contracts with your anger, and your anger will be able to flow properly and become the healing force it was meant to be.

 - **APATHY & BOREDOM: The Mask for Anger**